vivganes/vivganes.github.io/index.md

 ---
 layout: page
-excerpt: "Vivek Ganesan - A Techie, A Teacher, a blah, blah and a Blah!"
+excerpt: 'Vivek Ganesan - A Techie, A Teacher, a blah, blah and a Blah!'
 tags:
   - Vivek
   - Ganesan
   - Agile